 Afghan families move to Iran to defy Taliban's education ban for girls

-Before and after Taliban's return to power following the withdrawal of US troops from Afghanistan, the group kept telling girls that they would be allowed to attend schools, but as thousands of teenage girls across the country were prepared to return to schools on March 23, the decision was reversed.
+Before and after the Taliban's return to power following the withdrawal of US troops from Afghanistan, the group kept telling girls that they would be allowed to attend schools, but as thousands of teenage girls across the country were prepared to return to schools on March 23, the decision was reversed.

 Taliban guards posted outside schools barred their entry, leaving students in tears as they headed back home with books in hand.

 “They would look at the girls and say: ‘Go home.
-Even studying this much should be enough for you all',” the Middle East Eye quoted Nilofar, a teacher in the western province of Herat, as saying.
+Even studying this much should be enough for you all',” the Middle East Eye quoted Nilofar, a teacher in the western Province of Herat, as saying.